-Now is the time to start thinking about applying for scholarships at UON.
+Now is the time to start thinking about applying for scholarships.
 Yet, some students might hesitate to apply because they think they won’t qualify or don’t even know about the scholarships on offer.

-But the fact is, you’ve got to be in it to win it.
-What have you got to lose by applying?
+But what do you have to lose by applying?
 Trust me, there’s something for everyone.
 Not convinced?
-Just read what UON Scholarships Senior Advisor, Amy Reeves, has to say.
+Just read what Uni of Newcastle Scholarships Senior Advisor, Amy Reeves, has to say.

 What scholarships are available to students?

-There is a plethora of scholarships available to students, whether you are new, currently studying, an HDR student, Indigenous, International, and more.
-According to Amy, “there are about 130 different undergraduate scholarship opportunities advertised each year for a range of students across all study levels”.
+There is a plethora of scholarships available to students, whether you are new, currently studying, an Indigenous student, bringing talents in sports or music, undertaking overseas exchange, or an International student, and more.
+According to Amy, “We offer around 1000 students an undergraduate scholarship each year across all study levels”.

 How do I apply and why should I?